IvanMPR/Memory-Game-Simple-Version/README.md

 # About Memory Game Project
-Hello !
-This is my implementation of well known Memory Game.
+Hello ! <a href="https://ivanmpr.github.io/Memory-Game-Simple-Version/">This</a> is my implementation of well known Memory Game.
 There are 16 cards( 8 pairs in total ).
 Try to reveal all the pairs with as few guesses as possible.
 <br/>
 <br/>